 Respiratory: Nasopharyngitis (4%), sinusitis (3%), bronchitis (2%)

-<1% (Limited to important or life-threatening): Application site reactions (bruising, dermatitis, excoriation, exfoliation, hyperesthesia, inflammation, paresthesia, urticaria), burning sensation, cough, dizziness, dysgeusia, headache, hypoesthesia, peripheral edema, peripheral sensory neuropathy, skin odor (abnormal), throat irritation
+<1% (Limited to important or life-threatening): Abnormal skin odor, application site reactions (includes bruise, dermatitis, desquamation, excoriation, hyperesthesia, inflammation, paresthesia, urticaria), burning sensation of skin, cough, dizziness, dysgeusia, headache, hypoesthesia, peripheral edema, peripheral sensory neuropathy, throat irritation

 Concerns related to adverse effects:

 • Burns: May cause serious burns (eg, first- to third-degree chemical burns) at the application site.
 In some cases, hospitalization has been required.
 Discontinue use and seek medical attention if signs of skin injury (eg, pain, swelling, or blistering) occur following application (FDA Drug Safety Communication, 2012).